 In these endeavors, we are motivated by the principles that have traditionally guided public policy in the United States: limits on government; freedom to pursue goals through voluntary means, both for-profit and nonprofit; accountability through private property rights; and the belief that competition is an excellent regulating force.

-Martin Center projects include articles, research papers, lectures, conferences, and other projects:
+Martin Center projects include articles, research papers, lectures, events, and other projects:

-- Research papers.
-Recent papers include Pell Grants: Where Does All the Money Go?
-And The State of the State University: Critical Facts about the UNC System.
+- Recent research papers include Academic Freedom in the Age of Political Correctness and The State of the State University: Critical Facts about the UNC System.

 Jenna A. Robinson is president of the Martin Center; George Leef is director of research; Jay Schalin is director of policy analysis; and Jesse Saffron is managing editor.

-The chairman of the Martin Center is Arch T. Allen, former vice chancellor of the University of North Carolina at Chapel Hill and a former member of its Board of Trustees.
+The chair of the Martin Center is Arch T. Allen, former vice chancellor of the University of North Carolina at Chapel Hill and a former member of its Board of Trustees.